lerodic/bearsistence/readme.md

 ## Command Mode

 As an alternative to using Interactive Mode, you can use predefined commands to interact with Bearsistence.
-It offers the exact same capabilities as interactive mode, so you're not missing out of any of its core features.
+It offers the exact same capabilities as Interactive Mode, so you're not missing out on any of its core features.

 Here you can learn what each command and flag does: